fsharp/fsharp.org/foundation.md

     * the  fsharporg twitter account

  * Maintains the fsharp.org domain as:
     * A website which gives authoritative and up-to-date information about how to get, use and contribute to F# across a diverse range of platforms; links to other F# news, community, Q&A, social, user group and educational; gives clear and helpful links to commercial companies, tools and products that relate to F#; and hosts other content consistent with the mission statement of the FSSF
     * The email addresses ...@fsharp.org for the use of the foundation

- * Seeks to
+ * Seeks to:
     * expand the relevance and importance of F# skills and knowledge
     * expand the range of technologies which can interoperate with F#
     * expand the range of platforms where F# can be used
     * encourage a broad and diverse range of contributors to F#, including commercial, open source and educational contributors
     * publicize and promote the adoption of F#
     * facilitate the ongoing development of F#-related technology and educational resources, including contributing to F# conferences

 #### Notes: